openlegend/core-rules/core/src/07-running-the-game/01-chapter-seven.md

 #### Boss NPCs

-A Boss is a single monster or NPC that is capable of taking on a group of characters due to extraordinary prowess in combat.
+A Boss is a single monster or NPC that is capable of taking on a group of characters due to its extraordinary prowess in combat.
 Bosses could be epic villains that the party has been pursuing for the entire campaign, such as the Lich King Akrakus, or they could be monstrous beasts with little backstory that simply serve as a dramatic milestone in the course of a larger adventure, such as a bridge troll that must be defeated before the PCs can progress.
 Other examples of bosses include the Kraken, a legendary gunslinger, a dragon, or the general of an alien armada.

 When you decide that one of your monsters or NPCs merits boss status, use the Boss NPC Build Table to generate statistics in the same way you would if using the simple build rules described previously.
 You'll notice that bosses have more hit points, higher defenses, and better attributes in order to account for their ability to take on entire parties of PCs alone.
 When using the complex build, you can alter your villain's hit points and defenses based on this table to better represent the appropriate strength of a boss.

 <div class="table-no-body"></div>
 | BOSS NPC BUILD |